pimlie/nuxt-lambda/README.md

 Normally when running test-lambda the lambda is unzipped in a temporary directory which is cleaned-up when the lambda has finished.
 Passing the persistent option unpacks the lambda in the `options.lambda.distDir` folder instead only when it doesnt exists yet

+- `--debug`

+If your lambda was built with `debug: true` in your nuxt.config, use this switch to toggle verbose logging

 ## Available Handlers

 #### connect (default)